StevenTammen/bibledocs.org/content/subject-index.md

 header-title="There could never be a harlot in the line of Jesus Christ!
 How heretical!"
 %}}

+## Limited human perspective {#limited-human-perspective}

+### Limited human perspective > Makes some teachings hard to understand {#limited-human-perspective-makes-some-teachings-hard-to-understand}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/introduction-the-trinity-in-the-bible/#the-trinity-can-be-hard-to-explain-properly"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Introduction - The Trinity in the Bible" header-title="The Trinity can be hard to explain properly"
+%}}

 ## Meaning in life {#meaning-in-life}

 ### Meaning in life > Only comes through faith {#meaning-in-life-only-comes-through-faith}